TingyaoLyu/SPYang1220.github.io/about.md

 <h3>About me</h3>
 <p>My name is Mingrui (Ray) Zhang.
 I was born in Kaifeng, Henan.
 21 years old now.</p>
 <p>I'm studying Computer Science and Engineering in Tsinghua University from 2013 to 2017.
  I was an exchange student in the Chinese University of Hong Kong, and this summer I was in Fluid Interface @MIT Media Lab as a visiting student.
-Currently I'm seeking for internship.</p>
+Currently I'm intern in Momenta.ai, a company researching on auto driving.</p>

 <li><h5>Research</h5></li>
 <ul>
 <p>I love Human-Computer Interaction, and I also researched in Machine Learning.
-I once worked in the HCI Lab of Tsinghua, now at Multimedia Lab of CUHK.</p>
+I once worked in the HCI Lab of Tsinghua and Multimedia Lab of CUHK.</p>
-<p>2016 Summer I'm in MIT Media Lab.</p>
+<p>2016 Summer I was in MIT Media Lab.</p>
 <p>I've explored many possibilities in CS to figure out what I'm interested.</p>
 </ul>